1Password/scim-examples/docker/README.md

 ### Self-managed TLS for Docker Swarm

-Providing your own key and cert files to the deployment as secrets, which disables Let's Encrypt functionality.
+Provide your own key and cert files to the deployment as secrets, which disables Let's Encrypt functionality.
 In order to utilize self managed TLS key and certificate files, you need to define these as secrets using the following commands and And finally, use `docker stack` to deploy:

 ```bash
 cat /path/to/private.key | docker secret create op-tls-key -